CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

+---
+title: Configuring Connections
+description: >
+    Add connections to external services like Plex, Sonarr, Tautulli, or TMDb.
+---

 # Configuring Connections
 TitleCardMaker can communicate directly with Emby, Jellyfin, Plex, Sonarr, Tautulli, and TMDb to get episode data, download images, add translations, and